 Cracked teeth are treated by repairing the damage, provided that the damage can be saved.
 Root canals are commonly used to treat cracked teeth, providing that the cracks don’t extend beneath the gum line.
 In the event that they do, the tooth itself will have to be extracted.
 Other treatments exist for those instances where the tooth has split completely in half, or the fracture begins at the root rather than the crown.

-Will My Cracked Tooth Heal After Treatment?
+Will My Cracked Teeth Heal After Treatment?

 Teeth don’t heal like bones do, and in some cases the crack may continue to grow, ultimately resulting in losing the tooth.
 The treatment will help reduce the pain from cracked teeth and extend the life of your tooth.
 Thankfully current treatments typically result in years of use from your cracked teeth free from pain.

 If you think you’re suffering from the symptoms of a cracked tooth, District Dental is here to help you!
 Dr. Kaveh Zand has been a member in good standing of the District of Columbia Dental Society (DCDS) and the American Association of Endodontic Specialists (AAES) for years.
-Call today at (202) 847-3288 to schedule a consultation, or drop by our offices at 2021 K Street NW, Suite 522, to schedule an appointment.
+Call today at (202) 847-3288 to schedule a consultation, or drop by our offices in Washington DC at 2021 K Street NW, Suite 522, to schedule an appointment.
 Don’t let a cracked tooth cost you your beautiful smile, stop by today!